 Have you ever felt under attack by your own negative thoughts?
 In this week’s Insights episode, I talked about how meditation is the best form of self-defence from intrusive thoughts and how you can easily practice it.

 Visit https://www.bodyshotperformance.com/topic/podcasts/ for the complete show notes of every podcast episode.

 Topics Discussed in this Episode:

-- The power of meditation
+- The power of meditation and mindfulness

 - Meditation as a form of self-defence